 Advantages of Forming an LLC in Delaware

-The LLC is commonly referred to as a ‘creature of contract’ – and the operating agreement is the contract.
+The LLC is commonly referred to as a “creature of contract” – and the operating agreement is the contract.
 (This offers some advantages over the LLC’s corporate cousin.)
-The LLC provides the flexibility to draft an operating agreement which sets forth the unique terms of each business deal.
+So what are Delaware LLC benefits?
+The LLC provides the flexibility to draft an operating agreement that sets forth the unique terms of each business deal.
 All types of management and membership structures can be created, including a series.
 There is no general liability imposed on an LLC’s member or manager, as compared with the limited partnership where the GP does have general liability on behalf of the entity.
 This form of entity became the preferred vehicle in the structured finance industry and for bankruptcy remote entities (BREs).

 For many corporate practitioners, this is very different from the corporation entity born out of the enabling Delaware General Corporation Law (DGCL).
 The DGCL sets forth the law of how a corporation will operate.
 The case law interprets the DGCL and business takes comfort in the caliber and quality of the Delaware jurists writing these opinions.